-If you are ever fortunate enough to go to the country, you really must take some time to explore these important historical sites.
+If you are ever fortunate enough to go to the country, you really must take some time to explore these UNESCO historical sites.

 The Acropolis: The Parthenon and the other buildings on the Athenian hill known also as “the sacred rock” are masterpieces of classical architecture and monuments to human history.
 Completed in the 5th Century BC, they are still influential in blending harmonic architecture with their natural surroundings.

 Aigai (modern-day Vergina): The first capital of the Kingdom of Macedon, home of Alexander the Great, and burial ground of his father, Philip II of Macedon.
 Many mosaics mosaics and stuccoes decorate the tomb; the ruins there are fairly well-preserved.

 Delphi: The sanctuary of Delphi, home of the oracle of Apollo, sits on the slopes of Mount Parnassus.
 It was the spiritual center of the entire Greek world, home to the Oracle of Delphi.
 The monuments there are still as stunningly beautiful as ever against the backdrop of the soaring mountains.
 A first-class museum is also on the site.
 Located next to Arachova, the mountain village that becomes a winter wonderland every year for skiers.

 Mystras: The well-preserved medieval city of Mystras played a central role in the final years of the Byzantine Empire.

 Olympia: The location of the ancient Olympic Games in the Peloponnese beginning in 776 BC.
 In addition to numerous temples and sanctuaries, it contains the remains of its famous stadium.

 Mycenae and Tiryns: The most important cities of Mycenean Greece, flourishing between the 15th and 12th centuries BC.
 The Lion’s Gate and Treasury of Atreus at Mycenae have been listed as “outstanding examples of human creative genius.”